 Post-traumatic stress disorder

-Post-Traumatic Stress Disorder is called PTSD for short.
-PTSD is a natural emotional reaction to a terrible or stressful event.
+Trauma Post-Traumatic Stress Disorder is called PTSD for short.
+PTSD is a natural emotional response to a terrible, shocking, or stressful event.
+Learn more about PTSD.

 Schizophrenia is a serious mental illness.
-It affects the way you see the world and the way you behave.
+It affects the way someone thinks, feels, and behaves.

-Eating disorders happen when you have problems with eating because of your attitude toward food, eating, and your body shape.
-You may eat too much or too little and go through extreme weight changes.
-With eating disorders, like substance use, you can demonstrate compulsive use or behavior, loss of control, and continuing behavior despite negative consequences.
+Eating disorders happen when someone has serious problems with eating because of their attitude toward food, eating, and body shape.
+They may eat too much or too little and go through extreme weight changes.